SolCharms/Betelgeuse/README.md

 ## Initializing a Derivative DEX (Decentralized Exchange)

 To initialize a derivative dex we need to have decided on only one parameter - what is the derivative dex trading fee in Lamports.
-This can be any integer value greater than or equal to zero, and will be collected from both contract creators (sellers) and contract engagers (purchasers) at the moment of contract settlement.
+This can be any integer value greater than or equal to zero, and will be collected from both contract creators (sellers) and contract purchasers at the moment of contract settlement.

 Once decided upon (in this case I'll be using 5000 Lamports), we can initialize a derivative dex from the terminal with